DeepakBookdown/stat120_bookdown/_book/Practice_Problems_8.md

 *Answer:* We are 95% confident that the mean age of people who default on a loan for this population is about 0.7 to 3.8 years less than the mean age of people who do not default.
 This interval does support the notation that there is a difference in mean ages of these two groups in the population.
 It suggests that the average age of people who default is less than the average age of those who don't.
 </details>

-## Example 6 : Credit data continued
+## Problem 6 : Credit data continued

 The variable `Telephone` tells us if the individual has a phone number on their loan file.
 Let's look at the proportion of individuals who have a phone number for each type of loan (default or not).

 #### (a) Data clean up